September 10th - 22nd, 2021

 South Africa is very different than Kenya when it comes to vehicles and reserves.
 The safari vehicles are limited at each lodge, and the lodges are smaller and more exclusive than most lodges in Kenya.
 The vehicles are “tiered” with three rows of seating, two people per row equals six to eight passengers per vehicle.
 We have leased extra vehicles for our group with a goal to have 3-4 guests per vehicle at each lodge.
 The benefits in these smaller private reserves include no off-road restrictions or restricted distance from the animals.
 Game viewing is also limited to guests staying at their lodges only.
 Vehicle seating cannot be determined until we know how many people are booked on the trip.
 This has always been an issue in South Africa and is unavoidable at these private reserves.
 Please know that we will do everything in our power to accommodate each guest with as much space as possible for the duration of the trip.

 WHEN IS THE BEST TIME TO PHOTOGRAPH THE BIG CATS?

 US, CANADA, and UK citizens DO NOT need tourist visas if staying for less than 90 days in South Africa.
-Please make sure to have multiple empty pages in your passport before traveling to South Africa —it is required!
-For all other nationalities visa requirements, please visit the South Africa Home Affairs Visa Information website.
+Please make sure to have multiple empty pages in your passport before traveling to South Africa—it is required!
+For visa requirements for all other nationalities, please visit the South Africa Home Affairs Visa Information website.

-It is always best to make sure you are up to date with your routine vaccinations and to check in with your doctor or a medical professional ideally 4-6 weeks before travel.
+It’s always best to make sure you’re up to date with your routine vaccinations and to check in with your doctor or a medical professional ideally 4-6 weeks before travel.
 Recommended (but not required) are: